twbs/bootstrap/site/docs/4.1/utilities/sizing.md

 ## Relative to the viewport

-You can also use utilities for set the width and height relative to the viewport.
+You can also use utilities to set the width and height relative to the viewport.

 {% highlight html %}
 <div class="min-vw-100">Min-width 100vw</div>